-This post is adapted from a series of best-practice guides that reflect the New Relic Community Team’swork helping thousands of customers get started using New Relic Mobile.
-Also check out our guides to getting started with New Relic APM, New Relic Mobile, New Relic Browser, and New Relic Insights; and discover the New Relic Community Team’s latest Best Practice Guide offerings.
+The following is adapted from a series of best practice guides that reflect the New Relic Community Team’s work with thousands of customers—identifying challenges and coming up with actionable solutions for organizations getting started with New Relic Infrastructure.
+Also, check out our guides to getting started with New Relic APM, New Relic Mobile, New Relic Insights, New Relic Browser, and New Relic Synthetics; and discover the New Relic Community Team’s latest Best Practice Guide offerings.

 Improving application performance involves more than just your company’s software.
 It also demands visibility into your application infrastructure: the servers and hosts, and the supporting network and storage resources, that power your applications and make them available to users.

 New Relic Infrastructure offers a powerful set of solutions to your organization’s infrastructure visibility challenges.
 Infrastructure lets you look into host resource usage—locally or in the cloud—and also lets you monitor events on your hosts, inventory metrics, and network or storage availability.
 Infrastructure makes it easy to track all of these resources, and to correlate any changes to potential impacts on your host and application performance.